Over 100 Lots Dedicated To JFK And The Kennedy Family Will Be Auctioned On Feb 25 At Amesbury, MA

 The 469-lot auction, starting promptly at 12 o'clock noon Eastern time, will be held live in the John McInnis Auctioneers gallery located at 76 Main Street in Amesbury, as well as online, via LiveAuctioneers and Invaluable.
 Telephone and absentee bids will also be accepted.

 The auction will be conducted in two sessions.
 Session 1, starting at noon, will feature lots 1-265.
-Session 2, later on in the day, will begin with lot 301 ï¿1⁄2 the Kennedy lots ï¿1⁄2 and conclude with lot 469.
+Session 2, later on in the day, will begin with lot 301 – the Kennedy lots – and conclude with lot 469.
 The extensive catalog will feature Americana, historical items, baseball, porcelain, fine art, furnishings, weathervanes, eagle collections and, of course, the Kennedy lots (301-417).

 Helen Mary Keyes had long and storied ties to the Kennedy family.
-Her father was the dentist to Joe and Rose Kennedyï¿1⁄2s children and the familiesï¿1⁄2 children became friends.
-Helen played a major role in JFKï¿1⁄2s 1952 Senate campaign, hosting famous ï¿1⁄2Ladiesï¿1⁄2 Teasï¿1⁄2 for the rising star of the Democratic Party.
+Her father was the dentist to Joe and Rose Kennedy's children and the families' children became friends.
+Helen played a major role in JFK's 1952 Senate campaign, hosting famous 'Ladies' Teas' for the rising star of the Democratic Party.
 Her involvement continued in the 1960 presidential campaign of 1960.

-Lot 300 is a fine quality Royal Worcester tea and dinner service from the Fitzgerald family, used in the hosting of Campaign Teas during JFKï¿1⁄2s runs for political office.
+Lot 300 is a fine quality Royal Worcester tea and dinner service from the Fitzgerald family, used in the hosting of Campaign Teas during JFK's runs for political office.
 Polly Fitzgerald was instrumental in the success of the teas (est. $2,000-$4,000).
-Lot 419 is an original JFK autograph for ï¿1⁄2Skip + Billyï¿1⁄2 dated October 15, 1958, from Kennedyï¿1⁄2s visit to Transitron Electronic Corp. in Wakefield, Mass., along with the very pen JFK used (est. $400-$800).
+Lot 419 is an original JFK autograph for“Skip + Billy” dated October 15, 1958, from Kennedy's visit to Transitron Electronic Corp. in Wakefield, Mass., along with the very pen JFK used (est. $400-$800).

 In-person previews will be held February 16th thru 24th, from 2-6 pm Eastern time.
 The gallery will open on auction day at 10 am; a preview will be held throughout the day.
 Online bidding is available now on the two platforms, LiveAuctioneers and Invaluable.